Automobiles (passenger vehicles)

 Registration Fee Trust

-Apply for plates
+Apply for license plates only

 You must display Wisconsin license plates within 2 business days